felix-clark/nvim/README.md

 git clone git@github.com:felix-clark/nvim.git ~/.config/nvim
 ```

-Execute `./setup.sh` to install and set up the pre-requisites.
+Execute `sudo ./setup.sh` to install and set up the pre-requisites.
 This is undertested, however, so follow directions below.

 First install vim-plug as follows:
 ```